 You should have a beneficiary designation form on file with the Fund office.
-This form is available at your local union office, from the Fund office, and can also be obtained from the Fund's website.
+This form is available at your local union office, from the Fund office, and can also be obtained from the Fund's website at https://uanpf.org/wp-content/uploads/2021/07/UANPFBeneficiaryDesignationForm.pdf.
 If you have not provided a designation of beneficiary form to the National Pension Fund, you should do so without delay.

-You must complete the actual form provided by the National Pension Fund.
+To designate a beneficiary, you must complete the actual form provided by the Fund.
 No other form of designation may be used.
-Completion of forms for a local retirement or health and welfare plan, the United Association Burial Expense Benefit, or death benefit program sponsored by your local union does not meet this requirement.
+Completion of forms for a local retirement or health and welfare plan, the United Association Burial Expense Benefit, or a death benefit program sponsored by your local union does not meet this requirement.

 You may update your beneficiary designation at any time by filing a new beneficiary designation form with the Fund office.
-For your new beneficiary to be eligible for benefits, your beneficiary designation form must be received in the Fund office before any payments are made to the current designated beneficiary of record.
+For your new beneficiary to be eligible for benefits, the original of your new beneficiary designation form must be received in the Fund office before any payments are made to the current designated beneficiary of record.
+A copy of the form will not be accepted.